Mitigating Structural Overfitting: A Distribution-Aware Rectification Framework for Missing Feature Imputation

 \subsection{Datasets and Baselines}

-To verify the effectiveness of \FPMAE in real-world scenarios, we first propose a new dataset for missing feature imputation called \textbf{Sailing}, which is collected from Danish Nautical Data Records~\cite{dma}.
+To verify the effectiveness of \DART in real-world scenarios, we propose a new dataset for missing feature imputation called \textbf{Sailing}, which is collected from Danish Nautical Data Records~\cite{dma}.
 We select a subset from the original data and construct the graph by dividing the grid according to latitude and longitude.
-Trajectory points in the same grid or adjacent grids are connected as edges according to a certain probability distribution.
+Trajectory points in the same grid or adjacent grids are connected as edges.
 Appendix \ref{sec:datasets-statistics} reports more construction details.
 After the construction, the Sailing dataset naturally has 80.4\% missing features, providing a new benchmark dataset for missing feature imputation methods to validate their effectiveness in real-world scenarios.
-Next, we evaluate the transductive node classification task on five datasets: Cora, Citeseer, PubMed, Ogbn-Arxiv and Sailing.
-To validate our effectiveness on inductive tasks, we evaluate the inductive node classification task on three datasets: Reddit, Flickr and Sailing.
+Next, we evaluate the transductive node classification task on five datasets: Cora, Citeseer, PubMed \cite{sen2008collective}, Ogbn-Arxiv \cite{hu2020open} and Sailing.
+To validate our effectiveness on inductive tasks, we evaluate the inductive node classification task on three datasets: Reddit, Flickr \cite{zenggraphsaint} and Sailing.
 The dataset statistics are shown in Table \ref{tab:datasets}.

-\FPMAE is compared with seven baselines, including: (1) two standard graph embedding methods: GCN~\cite{kipf2017semisupervised} and GAT~\cite{velickovic2017graph}; and (2) five methods designed for missing feature scenarios: GCNMF~\cite{taguchi2021graph}, PaGNN~\cite{jiang2020incomplete}, FP~\cite{rossi2022unreasonable}, ASD-VAE~\cite{jiang2024incomplete} and PCFI~\cite{um2023confidencebased}.
-Following previous work \cite{rossi2022unreasonable}, we generate the missing features with uniform and structural types as input for all feature imputation the methods, where uniform missing means that each feature dimension of each node is missing randomly and structural missing represents either we observe all features for a node, or we observe none.
-For FP and PCFI, we use the same type of GNN as the encoder in \FPMAE for a fair comparison.
+\DART is compared with eight baselines, including: (1) two standard graph embedding methods: GCN~\cite{kipf2017semisupervised} and GAT~\cite{velickovic2017graph}; and (2) six methods designed for missing feature scenarios: GCNMF~\cite{taguchi2021graph}, PaGNN~\cite{jiang2020incomplete}, FP~\cite{rossi2022unreasonable}, PCFI~\cite{um2023confidencebased}, ASD-VAE~\cite{jiang2024incomplete} and DRI~\cite{liu2025incomplete}.
+Following previous work \cite{rossi2022unreasonable,um2023confidencebased}, for public datasets, we generate the missing features with \textit{Uniform} and \textit{Structural} missing types as input for all methods.
+Specifically, uniform missing means that each feature dimension of each node is missing randomly, while structural missing represents that either we observe all features for a node, or we observe none.
+For the Sailing dataset, we utilize its naturally missing features.
+For FP and PCFI, we use the same type of GNN as the encoder in \DART for a fair comparison.